 On today’s fireground, firefighters are exposed to airborne particulates, heat, and flame.
 Firefighter hoods have always focused on providing thermal protection, but heat stress remains the single biggest cause of firefighter injuries.
-In fact, a 2019 study conducted by NIOSH showed that 74.8% of firefighters experienced heat-related illness symptoms 20 times or more in a year.¹
+In fact, a 2019 study conducted by NIOSH showed that 74.8% of firefighters have experienced heat-related illness symptoms, and 5% of firefighters have suffered from heat-related illness symptoms 20 times or more in a year.¹

 While coverage against these harmful elements is a necessity, particulate-protective hoods must not restrict a firefighter’s movement or cause heat buildup.
 Firefighters should consider a light weight particulate-protective hood that offers these three critical properties:

 Firefighters may feel as if they are donning turnout gear due to the heaviness and stiffness of many of these hoods available today.

 With its DuPont Nomex®/LENZING™ knit blend, MSA’s Globe Guard™ Hood is soft and easy to wear for long periods of time.
 The construction of the Globe Guard Hood also features a double-seam over the head to help ensure a comfortable fit with the helmet.